|Previous Story: The Masque Of Mandragora||Next Story: The Deadly Assassin|

 Production then moved to BBC Television Centre Studio 8, beginning with a three-day block from July 5th to 7th.
 This dealt with all the Earth-based scenes, with each day devoted to one of the first three episodes.
 Cast and crew were plagued on one of these days by a persistent fly, which was noisy enough to interfere with the sound recording.
 The interloper was finally dealt with when Sladen inadvertently swallowed it while reciting her “Eldrad must live!” mantra.
 The second studio session then took place on July 19th and 20th.
 Recording on the first day focussed on sequences in the TARDIS, as well as material on Kastria from parts one and three.
 The remaining Kastrian scenes from the final installment were then taped on the 20th.

 In the twenty-first century, Sladen recorded two seasons of audio dramas starring Sarah Jane for Big Finish Productions before finally accepting an invitation from Doctor Who executive producer Russell T Davies to appear in the 2006 story School Reunion.
 With Sarah Jane's enduring popularity reaffirmed, it was decided to spin the character off into her own series.
 The Sarah Jane Adventures debuted on New Year's Day 2007 with a special entitled Invasion Of The Bane, before her first full season aired later that year.
 The journey that seemed to have come to an end with The Hand Of Fear was really just the beginning.
-Four seasons of The Sarah Jane Adventures -- by turns charming, scaring, and delighting a whole new generation of children -- before Sladen died of cancer on April 19th, 2011.
+In all, there were five seasons of The Sarah Jane Adventures -- by turns charming, scaring, and delighting a whole new generation of children -- before Sladen's death from cancer on April 19th, 2011.

 |Updated 19th April 2011|

 |Main Page||Episode List||Season 14|